 The culinary talent behind flatpack Bakers is Tamsin Singleton.
 Her website reveals a little about the inspiration for her scrumptious business; and her passion for good food and Tasmania.
-And this article is exactly the sort of promotion we love to publish at Think Tasmania.
-Please enjoy…
+And this article is exactly the sort of yummy article we love to publish at Think Tasmania.

 Christmas Catering with Old-Fashioned Recipes